 How many GB do you really need?

 This is probably the most common question, and the answer depends on how you use your phone while traveling.
-Based on the experience of thousands of travelers, here's a realistic recommendation for Hong Kong.
+Based on the experience of thousands of travelers, here is the realistic recommendation for Hong Kong.

-If you are a heavy user, make many video calls via WhatsApp or FaceTime, upload long videos to social media, or work remotely from cafes using your mobile connection as a backup, consider 10-15 GB for a week.
-Hong Kong has free WiFi in many places (shopping malls, cafes, the airport), but the convenience of having unlimited or abundant data means you don't have to constantly hunt for WiFi networks.
+If you're a heavy user, make a lot of WhatsApp or FaceTime video calls, upload long videos to social media, or work remotely from cafes using your mobile connection as backup, consider 10-15 GB for a week.
+Hong Kong has free WiFi in many places (malls, cafes, the airport), but the convenience of having unlimited or abundant data means you don't have to constantly hunt for WiFi networks.

-An important tip: Hong Kong is a city where you'll walk a lot and use Google Maps constantly.
-Street names can be confusing, many buildings have multiple entrances, and the numbering system isn't always logical.
+An important tip: Hong Kong is a city where you will walk a lot and use Google Maps constantly.
+Street names can be confusing, many buildings have multiple entrances, and the numbering system is not always logical.
 Having reliable data for navigation is not a luxury, it's a necessity.
 You'll also want data to use useful local apps like MTR Mobile (for planning subway routes) or OpenRice (Hong Kong's "Yelp" for finding restaurants).

 How to activate your eSIM in Hong Kong

-The eSIM activation process is surprisingly simple, although it can seem intimidating if it's your first time.
-Here's a step-by-step explanation, which is practically identical regardless of which provider you use.
+The eSIM activation process is surprisingly simple, though it may seem intimidating if it's your first time.
+Here's a step-by-step explanation of the process, which is practically identical no matter which provider you use.

 First, before buying, check that your phone is eSIM compatible.
-Most iPhones from XS onwards are, as are Google Pixels from 3, Samsung Galaxy from S20, and most mid-to-high-end smartphones released after 2020.
-In your phone's settings, look for the "Mobile Data" or "SIM" section: if you see an option to "Add Mobile Plan" or "Add eSIM," your device is compatible.
+Most iPhones from XS onwards are, as are Google Pixel from 3, Samsung Galaxy from S20, and most mid-to-high-end smartphones released after 2020.
+In your phone's settings, look for the "Mobile Data" or "SIM" section: if you see an option to "Add Mobile Plan" or "Add eSIM", your device is compatible.

-To install: open your phone's camera, scan the QR code you received via email, and follow the on-screen instructions.
-Your phone will ask if you want to add this mobile plan, you confirm, and in a few seconds, the eSIM profile is installed.
+To install: open your phone's camera, scan the QR code you received by email, and follow the on-screen instructions.
+Your phone will ask if you want to add this mobile plan, confirm it, and in a few seconds the eSIM profile will be installed.
 On iPhone, it will appear as a second plan in Settings > Mobile Data.
-On Android, the process is similar but the exact location varies depending on the brand.
+On Android, the process is similar but the exact location varies by brand.

-When you land in Hong Kong, turn on airplane mode for a few seconds, then turn it off.
-Go to your mobile data settings, select your eSIM as the active plan for data, and turn on data roaming (yes, even if it's a local eSIM, you sometimes need to have this option enabled).
-In less than a minute, you should see the signal bars appear and the 4G or 5G indicator.
-Open your browser or WhatsApp to confirm you have a connection, and you're good to go: you're connected.
+When you land in Hong Kong, activate airplane mode for a few seconds and then deactivate it.
+Go to mobile data settings, select your eSIM as the active plan for data, and turn on data roaming (yes, even if it's a local eSIM, you sometimes need to have this option enabled).
+In less than a minute you should see the signal bars appear and the 4G or 5G indicator.
+Open the browser or WhatsApp to confirm you have a connection, and presto: you're connected.

-A practical tip: keep your original physical SIM as your primary plan for calls and SMS (in case you need to receive banking verification codes), but set the eSIM as your data plan.
-This allows you to keep your original number active without paying for data roaming.
-Most modern phones handle this perfectly, and you can set it up in seconds.
+A practical tip: keep your original physical SIM as the main plan for calls and SMS (in case you need to receive bank verification codes), but set the eSIM as the data plan.
+This allows you to keep your original number active without paying roaming for data.
+Most modern phones handle this perfectly and you can set it up in seconds.

 Roaming vs eSIM: cost comparison

 Now compare this with an eSIM: an 8 GB plan for a week in Hong Kong typically costs between 15-25 euros/dollars.
-It's a fraction of the roaming price, with more data, better speeds, and no surprises on your bill.
-Plus, you know exactly how much you're spending because it's a one-time upfront payment, not a daily charge that accrues automatically.
+It's a fraction of the roaming price, with more data, better speeds, and no surprises on the bill.
+Plus, you know exactly how much you're spending because it's a one-time upfront payment, not a daily charge that accumulates automatically.

-Some operators offer "free roaming" on certain premium plans, but read the fine print: they usually have speed limits after certain GBs, or only include specific countries (Hong Kong is not always on the list), or require very expensive plans that are not worth it just for roaming.
-For most occasional travelers, eSIM is simply more economical and transparent.
+Some operators offer "free roaming" on certain premium plans, but read the fine print: they usually have speed limits after a certain amount of GB, or only include specific countries (Hong Kong is not always on the list), or require very expensive plans that are not worth it just for roaming.
+For most occasional travelers, the eSIM is simply more economical and transparent.

 Frequently asked questions